salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 To apply any other local changes not listed above, you must deploy them to your org using the `sf project deploy start` command.
 Then, republish your site and restart the server for the Local Dev experience.

-For more considerations and limitations, see Salesforce Developers.
+For more considerations and limitations, see the Lightning Web Components Developer Guide.

 # flags.name.summary